 And I bet you do not want to get into it ever.

-If, however, you have already stained your laminate wood furniture or floors with a hair dyeing product, here are few removal tips for you that can help.
+If, however, you have already stained your laminate wood furniture, doors, or floors with a hair dyeing product, here are a few removal tips for you that can help.

 Removing Hair Dye from Wood: Different Methods